bdupharm/babel-plugin-remove-css-selectors/README.md

-# Babel Plugin for Removing CSS Selectors
+# Babel Plugin for Removing Object Properties

-Prototyping...
+Removes nodes that match a supplied regex if the node is of type `ObjectProperty`.